Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Traditional intelligent tutoring systems often struggled with a “one size fits all” design that failed to accommodate individual learners.
-In contrast, many new approaches use conversational turns to tailor teaching to student needs.
-PACE (PersonAlized Conversational tutoring agEnt) \cite{liu2025one}, introduced by Liu et al. (2025) under the motto “One Size Doesn’t Fit All,” explicitly models student learning styles and personas to personalize the dialogue.
-PACE’s multi-turn tutor adapts its explanations and questions according to the Felder–Silverman learning style model – for instance, giving concrete examples for sensory learners versus abstract prompts for intuitive learners.
-It also incorporates the Socratic method (asking guiding questions instead of lecturing) to stimulate critical thinking.
-To enable this, a new dataset of personalized tutoring dialogues was created, simulating students with diverse backgrounds and personalities and pairing them with an LLM tutor.
+Traditional intelligent tutoring systems often suffered from a ``one-size-fits-all'' design that poorly accommodated individual learners.
+PACE (PersonAlized Conversational tutoring agEnt) \citep{liu2025one} directly addresses this limitation by explicitly modeling student learning styles and personas.
+Built on the Felder--Silverman learning style model, PACE's multi-turn tutor adapts its explanations accordingly---providing concrete examples for sensory learners and abstract prompts for intuitive ones---while employing Socratic questioning to stimulate critical thinking.
+To support this, the authors construct a new dataset of personalized tutoring dialogues simulating students with diverse backgrounds and personalities interacting with an LLM tutor.

-Moreover, LLM tutors can track a student’s step-by-step reasoning in multi-turn exchanges and provide targeted help at the right moment.
+Moreover, LLM tutors can track a student's step-by-step reasoning in multi-turn exchanges and provide targeted help at the right moment.
 This ability to model the student within the conversation marks a key advantage of multi-turn tutoring.
 An illustrative real-world deployment is JeepyTA \citep{liu2024step}, a GPT-based virtual teaching assistant used in an online course forum.
 JeepyTA monitors student questions on course material and responds in seconds with context-specific help, adapting its style to the informal, conversational tone of forum discussions.
 It distinguishes logistical queries from conceptual ones and provides hints or explanations accordingly.
-By continuously engaging with students’ follow-up questions, such an always-on conversational TA exemplifies how personalization and instant adaptivity can scale via LLMs.
+By continuously engaging with students' follow-up questions, such an always-on conversational TA exemplifies how personalization and instant adaptivity can scale via LLMs.